SystemsApproach/aether-onramp/README.md

 * `sudo ufw status` should show inactive;
 * `sudo iptables -L` and `sudo nft list` should show a blank configuration.

-Once ready, clone the Aether OnRamp repository on this target deployment machine:
+Once ready, clone the Aether OnRamp repo on this target deployment machine:

 ```
     cd ~